 AlphaTopics includes a topic board, an alphabet chart and a white board.
 The alphabet board can certainly be of benefit to individuals with Parkinson’s Disease especially those with more severe speech difficulties who need to slow their rate of speech.
 Pointing to the first letter of every word you say helps slow rate thereby improving intelligibility.
 The alphabet board can also speak the letters aloud giving the listener an extra hint.

 We automatically swallow our saliva up to a few times every minute and we usually are not consciously aware we are doing it.
 In Parkinson’s Disease, the swallowing of saliva becomes infrequent and as a result it can build-up in the mouth and the person may drool.

 We hope that you have found our speech therapy apps for Parkinson’s disease guide useful.
-We would love to have your comments and feedback.
+Spread the word by sharing this post.